 Just knowing how to invest in ETF stocks is not enough.
-ETF investing does have risks, So you need to allocate your assets as per your risk profile.
-An 85% allocation in an equity ETF is considered aggressive, while a 30% allocation in a debt or gold ETF is considered moderate.
+ETF investing does have risks, So you need to allocate your assets per your risk profile.
+An 85% allocation in an equity ETF is considered aggressive.
+In comparison, a 30% allocation in a debt or gold ETF is considered moderate.

 Should You Invest In ETFs?

-If you’re wondering whether you should invest in ETFs, you can refer to the list of top ETFs In India and invest according to your risk profile.
-Nippon India ETF Nifty BeES, Motilal Oswal NASDAQ 100 ETF, and Nippon India ETF Gold BEES are some of the best ETFs to invest in India in 2021.
+If you’re wondering whether you should invest in ETFs, you can refer to the list of top ETFs in India and invest according to your risk profile.
+Nippon India ETF Nifty BeES, Motilal Oswal NASDAQ 100 ETF, and Nippon India ETF Gold BEES were some of the best ETFs to invest in India in 2021.

-As India emerges as a force to reckon with on a global level, ETFs are slowly gaining acceptance among investors.
+As India emerges as a force to reckon with globally, ETFs are slowly gaining acceptance among investors.
 The rising popularity of ETF Investment might pave the way for more types of ETFs.
 However, before jumping into investing, have a proper financial plan and specific goals.